vuejs/docs/src/guide/instance.md

 ## Lifecycle Hooks

 Each component instance goes through a series of initialization steps when it's created - for example, it needs to set up data observation, compile the template, mount the instance to the DOM, and update the DOM when data changes.
-Along the way, it also runs functions called **lifecycle hooks**, giving users the opportunity to add their own code at specific stages.
+Along the way, it also runs functions called <b>lifecycle hooks</b>, giving users the opportunity to add their own code at specific stages.

 For example, the [created](../api/options-lifecycle-hooks.html#created) hook can be used to run code after an instance is created: